Chocolate Cheesecake Tarts (Tartlets)

 Adorable mini tarts filled with a rich chocolate and cream cheese mixture in a buttery shortcrust pastry.
 These are semi-homemade chocolate cheesecake tarts and take only 20 minutes to make.
 Also, this chocolate cream cheese tart recipe uses ready-to-use tart shells that cut preparation time by half and make entertaining a breeze.

-- First, you buy the tart shells readymade, which is so easy to find at any grocery store.
-However, if you plan to make homemade mini-tarts calculate and extra 45 minutes of active time.
+- First, you buy the tart shells readymade, which are so easy to find at any grocery store.
+However, if you plan to make homemade mini-tarts, calculate an extra 45 minutes of active time.

 - And, it takes 15 minutes to make the chocolate filling.